-Tuition Fall Interim Spring Summer FT Fall and FT Spring \$20,555 No charge \$20,555 NA
+Tuition Fall January Session n Spring Summer FT Fall and FT Spring \$21,420 No charge \$21,420 NA Independent Living Lab Fee \$280 No charge \$280 NA

 Students enrolled in the BUILD program are enrolled in 12 to 18 credits per semester.
 Enrollment in 12 to 18 credits is considered Full Time Enrollment.
 Course cost amounts are assigned to the Core BUILD course and BUILD Health and Wellness courses in the amount of \$2,710.
 Three support fees of \$1,435 are also assigned to students enrolled in the BUILD program.